nooburger81/gtbc09-tucson/README.md

   * [Questions](#questions)

   ## Description
-  the content herein contains resources for this project, and this project functions as an easy generator for professional README files for your repositories.
+  The content herein contains resources for this project, and this project functions as an easy generator for professional README files for your repositories.

   ## Installation
   First, open the file in your favorite editor.
 Then, in the command line, type "node index" and hit ENTER to initialize program.